-You may know it as “vandalism,” but the law in Colorado refers to this crime as “criminal mischief.”
-If you have been charged with criminal mischief, it’s important that you act now and secure legal representation.
-You need a criminal mischief lawyer in Colorado Springs who is experienced in this type of case and can help you get the best possible legal outcome.
+Many people refer to property-related crime as “vandalism,” but Colorado law refers to this offense as “criminal mischief.”
+If you have been charged with criminal mischief, it is important that you act now and secure legal representation.
+You need a criminal defense attorney in Colorado Springs who is experienced in this type of case and can help you get the best possible legal outcome.

-Patterson Weaver is a former prosecutor who is now a defense attorney with experience defending clients against criminal mischief charges.
-Reach out to our law firm today to set up a free consultation to discuss your case and learn how we can help you.
+The lawyers at Patterson Weaver Law, LLC have experience defending clients against criminal mischief charges.
+Reach out to our law firm today to set up a free consultation and learn how we can help you.

 What Is Considered Criminal Mischief In Colorado?